jimmikristensen/docker-sphinx/README.md

 which enables you to set (and change) the values when the container is started.
 It will also add any .rst files you have in your directory to the master document (usually index.rst).

+### sphinx_make.py
+This script has two purposes: 1) To copy any images that are stored in _assets/images_ directory into the sphinx build directory and change the path for the image in the generated document, and 2) to run the sphinx make command.

 ### sphinx_confluence_publish.py

-The most important thing this script does for you, is to generate the config.yml file based on the environemtn variables you pass to it and the .rst documents in your directory.
+This script generates the config.yml file based on the environemtn variables you pass to it and the .rst documents in your directory.
 If you are using plantuml in your documents or have images or downloads in your sphinx project, these files will be added to the config.yml and attached the confluence page.
 Furthermore, the plantuml and images referenced in your .rst documents will be converted to confluence image references